 This article explains how to install and manage Certbot on Ubuntu Linux.

-Certbot is a free, open-source software tool for automating obtaining and installing SSL/TLS (Secure Sockets Layer/Transport Layer Security) certificates from the Let’s Encrypt Certificate Authority.
+Certbot is a free, open-source software tool for automating the acquisition and installation of SSL/TLS (Secure Sockets Layer/Transport Layer Security) certificates from the Let’s Encrypt Certificate Authority.

 It includes plugins with specific web servers, including Apache and Nginx.